nilnida/DSA210-Term-Project/README.md

 - P-Value: 1.1254142603243133e-42
 - **Reject the null hypothesis**, proving that the mean discharge duration is different between the groups.

+The two-tailed t-test evaluates whether there is a statistically significant difference in the mean discharge duration between low-temperature and high-temperature groups.
+The extremely high t-statistic (19.35) and the correspondingly low p-value (close to zero) provide strong evidence that the means are not equal.
+This result leads to the rejection of the null hypothesis and confirms that temperature has a substantial impact on how long the battery can sustain discharge.
+In particular, the significant difference in means implies that battery performance, measured through discharge duration, varies meaningfully with thermal conditions.
+This supports the hypothesis that temperature is a key factor influencing battery efficiency.

 #### One-Tailed T-Test for Discharge Duration in Relation with Temperature Groups

 **Null Hypothesis (H₀):** The mean discharge duration in the low temperature group is less than or equal to the high temperature group.s.